microsoft/SPP_Public/README.md

 Using a BACPAC file—which is a SQL database file data-type standard—we can restore a database that already stores the necessary tables and data for SPP.

+Note that you'll need to first set up an Azure storage with a container and then upload the BACPAC file to that storage container.

 Here are the steps to get your database restored:

 * Login to the Azure portal and go to your SQL Server.
 * After selecting your server, you will see the option to “Import Database.”
 * Upon clicking “Import Database”, fill out the following information:
 * Subscription – Name of the subscription you are using
 * Storage – Select the storage account that you have put your BACPAC file in.
+You will need to navigate to the specific BACPAC file in your storage container.
   * For more information, use a tool like Azure Storage Explorer to upload the BACPAC file from GitHub to blob storage.
 * Pricing Tier – Basic w/ Storage of 100 MBServer
 * Admin and password as denoted by your SQL Server
 * Click done and it will proceed to restore the database to Azure SQL.

 Check to see if it is complete by connecting to the server with SQL Server Management Studio.
+Assuming the database was successfully imported and restored, you can then connect directly to the SQL Database from Power BI and begin to create your Performance Analytics dashboards.

 ### Use SSIS to Import Excel files into an Azure SQL Database